jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 #### 3\) I run my own shopfront and also stock through a farmers market.
 The farmers market wants me to give them P-P so they can change my stock levels and product prices.
 But this will impact on how I run my shop.
 What should I do?

 The scenario described can be solved by granting P-I \([**Add to Inventory**](/inventory.md)\).
-This allows the hub to stock your products in their shop, but to set their own prices and inventory levels.
+This allows the farmers market to stock your products in their shop, but to set their own prices and inventory levels.
 When you stock your own shop with your products, they will continue to reflect the prices and stock levels that you have set.

 # E2Es from a buying group’s perspective